kirillgerasimov/facial-heart-rate-monitor/readme.md

 #### Proof of concept ML Kit app
 It can detect heart rate in a static frame as well as the main application does.
 Shows much better confidence when face is moving than prior application.

+##### Update
+I've created new frame processor, that allows to boost confidence to more than 90% +-3 bpm in still case, and 50% +-6 bpm in tricky cases.

 <p align="center">